autumninthecloud/IM_w_fairness/Ethics/ETHICS.md

     *Since we are not deploying the model, this item does not apply.*
  - [x] **E.4 Unintended use**: Have we taken steps to identify and prevent unintended uses and abuse of the model and do we have a plan to monitor these once the model is deployed?

     *Since we are not deploying the model, this item does not apply.
 However, we are sensitive to the unintended consequences of this project more generally, which we have discussed via a [Consequences Scanning exercise](https://doteveryone.org.uk/project/consequence-scanning/).

-The outcome of our application of this exercise to this project can be found **HERE -- INSERT LINK TO BOARD***
+    One set of unintended consequences relates to increased access of the Sina Weibo dataset.

+    Another group of unintended consequences stem from poor explanation or documentation of our project.
+For example,

+    An additional category of unintended consequences is concerned with unintended use of the algorithm if it were to be deployed. *

 *Data Science Ethics Checklist generated with [deon](http://deon.drivendata.org).*